jgirardet/sqlo/README.md

 assert_eq!(instance.id, 234234);
 ```

-- `create_fn`: provides a no arguement callable which is called as primary_key value.
+- `create_fn`: provides callable as string which is called as primary_key value.

 ```rust
 #[derive(Sqlo)]